Initial design consultation

 Our assessment begins with thoughtful observation of the following natural energy flows on site: water flow, wildlife and fire corridors, view sectors, soil types, wind patterns, and human access needs.
 Careful observation reveals site-specific patterns, problems, and important resources critical to the design process.
 This site visit also allows the design team to measure slope, area, and aspect - all of which help us to understand the constraints and advantages of your property.

 Based on our observations, measurements and conversations with you the design team creates a Landscape Conceptual Plan for your project.
 In some cases, this is the only design document we may need.
 We typically use a CAD base plan and draw this sketch by hand.
 The plan shows hardscapes, water-harvesting features, planting zones and additional elements that are part of the project scope.

 PRELIMINARY Planting plan

-If agreed to in the design proposal or once the conceptual drawing is done, we will create a color-coded map representing various planting zones in the project area.
-A plant list will accompany this map and will be labeled accordingly.
+If agreed to in the design proposal, or once the conceptual drawing is done, we will create a color-coded map representing various planting zones in the project area.
+A plant species list will accompany this map and will be labeled accordingly.
 This may be a specific planting plan with each plant specified if that is needed and is what we agreed to do.